Former FBI Director Mueller to lead Trump-Russia probe | Taiwan News

 In a statement released by the White House, Trump said: "As I have stated many times, a thorough investigation will confirm what we already know — there was no collusion between my campaign and any foreign entity.
 I look forward to this matter concluding quickly."

-As special counsel, Mueller will direct an FBI counterintelligence investigation examining whether Russia coordinated with Trump campaign associates to influence the election in his behalf.
-He is entitled to a budget, can request new or additional staff and will have the same authority as high-ranking Justice Department lawyers, including the ability to prosecute any crimes he uncovers.
+As special counsel, Mueller will direct an FBI counterintelligence investigation examining whether Russia coordinated with Trump campaign associates to influence the election in his behalf, and he will have authority to charge those involved in any crimes uncovered.

-His mandate extends beyond any specific Trump-Russia connection to cover "any matters that arose or may arise directly from the investigation."
-That language suggests Mueller could also explore whether the firing of Comey — who publicly revealed the investigation's existence to Congress in March — and a conversation Comey has said he had with the president weeks earlier represented efforts to obstruct or derail the FBI's work.
+The mandate extends beyond any specific Trump-Russia connection to cover "any matters that arose or may arise directly from the investigation."
+That language suggests Mueller could also explore whether the firing of Comey — who publicly revealed the existence of the investigation to Congress in March — and a conversation Comey has said he had with the president weeks earlier represented efforts to obstruct or derail the FBI's work.

-The Justice Department's appointment of Mueller follows weeks of questions about the its independence from the White House and comes two months after Attorney General Jeff Sessions had to recuse himself because of his own undisclosed Russian contacts during the campaign.

 In appointing Mueller, the Justice Department selected a seasoned law enforcement veteran who guided the FBI through the aftermath of the Sept.
 11 attacks and led its terror-fighting efforts over the next decade.
 A former federal prosecutor who served under presidential administrations of both parties and became director days before the attacks, Mueller was so valued that President Barack Obama asked him to stay on two years longer than his 10-year term.